 - 1. Ensuring quality development.
-Since these centers become small, isolated, and successful commercial areas additional attention relative to site layout, architecture, and design should be considered in local zoning to ensure that additional investment is attracted, and these small centers become anchors that support nearby residential development. - 2.
-Minimizing off-site impacts.
-Because these locations tend to occur in more rural settings, zoning standards should seek to minimize off-site impacts through additional screening, buffering, landscape, and reduced lighting and glare. - 3.
-Public utilities.
-In most cases, these areas would not be served by public utilities (sanitary sewer and water), however development has occurred (and will continue to occur in some cases) with on-site well and septic under County Health regulations. - Village Center.
-Village Centers acknowledge the historic population centers throughout the County that have provided housing and services to residents since the County was settled.
-These are mixed use, walkable places reflecting a traditional development pattern of street grids, blocks, and smaller lots.
-Most offer public water and sewer services to support these communities.
-They should continue to serve as population centers, with many benefiting from recent investment.
+Since these centers become small, isolated, and successful commercial areas additional attention relative to site layout, architecture, and design should be considered in local zoning to ensure that additional investment is attracted, and these small centers become anchors that support nearby residential development. - Minimizing off-site impacts.
+Because these locations tend to occur in more rural settings, zoning standards should seek to minimize off-site impacts through additional screening, buffering, landscape, and reduced lighting and glare. - Public utilities.
+In most cases, these areas would not be served by public utilities (sanitary sewer and water), however development has occurred (and will continue to occur in some cases) with on-site well and septic under County Health regulations.